Leigh Eddings: Career

-She had been in the Air Force and had been described by her husband as a world-class cook, highly skilled at fishing, and an excellent shot.
+Personal life

 Leigh married David Eddings on 27 October 1962.
 They adopted a boy, Scott David, in 1966, and a younger girl at some point between 1966 and 1969.

+Her husband described her as a world-class cook, highly skilled at fishing, and an excellent shooter.

 In 1969 they lost custody of both children and each were sentenced to a year in jail from separate trials after pleading guilty to child abuse.
-The couple kept animal cages in their basement, forcing their children into them for long periods of times as punishment, and on the day of their arrest, were caught red-handed in the act of beating their son.
+The couple kept cages in their basement, forcing the children into them for long periods of times as punishment, and on the day of their arrest, were caught red-handed in the act of beating their son.
 Both children were severely traumatized by the abusive treatment.
 Though the nature of the abuse, the trial and the sentencing were all extensively reported in South Dakota newspapers at the time, these details of the Eddings' life never resurfaced during their later successful joint career as fantasy authors, only reappearing several years after both had died.

 After both served their sentences, David and Leigh Eddings moved to Denver in 1971, where David found work in a grocery store.